 What should I not forget on my wedding day?

-The most important items are your marriage license, rings, vows, timeline, emergency kit, and vendor contacts.
+The most important things to double-check are your marriage license, wedding rings, vows, wedding attire, wedding shoes, wedding jewelry, vendor tip envelopes, phone charger, emergency kit, timeline, and any important vendor or transportation information.

 When should I pack for my wedding day?